Deep Face Restoration: A Survey: Introduction

+\textbf{Review Methodology and Organization}.
+To make the review process transparent, we conducted a structured literature search covering the past decade (2015--2025) on Google Scholar, IEEE Xplore, ACM Digital Library, and arXiv using face-restoration-related keywords (\eg face super-resolution, face deblurring, face denoising, face artifact removal, blind face restoration, GAN/diffusion, and face priors).
+We selected studies via title/abstract and full-text screening, excluded non-face or insufficient-detail works, and complemented the collection via citation snowballing from representative papers.
 The remainder of this paper is organized as follows.
-In Section~\ref{sec:background}, we successively introduce the problem definitions of five common face restoration tasks, the image quality evaluation metrics, and the characteristics of face images.
+In Section~\ref{sec:background}, we successively introduce the problem definitions of six common face restoration tasks, the image quality evaluation metrics, and the characteristics of face images.
 In Section~\ref{sec:literature_Survey}, we discuss the challenges of face restoration and analyze how existing face restoration methods address these challenges.
 Section~\ref{sec:development_review} reviews the technical development of deep face restoration, including network architectures, basic blocks, loss functions, and datasets.
 Section~\ref{sec:performance_evaluation} reports the experimental results of existing methods.
 In Section~\ref{sec:future_directions}, we discuss the future directions of face restoration.
 Finally, Section~\ref{sec:conclusion} concludes this paper.